 Providing a safe environment for practice and competition is a priority of everyone involved in the athletic program.
 Every step is taken to ensure the safety and well-being of all participants.
 However, student athletes and their parents must be aware of certain risks of injury inherent in athletic participation.
 Accidents ranging from minor to severe may occur.
-It is mandatory that an activity eligibility form be signed by the parents or guardians of all potential athletes before they are allowed to participate in the Newport High School Gymnastics program.
+It is mandatory that an activity eligibility form be signed by the parents or guardians of all potential athletes before they are allowed to participate in the Roosevelt High School Gymnastics program.
 By signing this for, parents and guardians acknowledge the risks associate with playing sports.